 In 1980, AKF began a public education outreach program to promote our new toll-free patient assistance and kidney information phone line.

 Today, millions of people nationwide benefit from our efforts to raise awareness of kidney disease through health education and prevention efforts.
 With more than 5 million page views annually, AKF's website, www.kidneyfund.org, is one of the leading online sources for kidney health information.
-Extensive online health education materials, a toll-free HelpLine (866.300.2900) and our nationwide network of Kidney Health Educators provide information to people nationwide who are living with kidney disease or who are at risk for developing it.
+Extensive online health education materials, free online webinars, a toll-free HelpLine (866.300.2900) and our nationwide network of Kidney Health Educators provide information to people nationwide who are living with kidney disease or who are at risk for developing it.

 Supporting clinical research

 In 1974, we awarded our first research grant to Dr. Samuel L. Kountz, a pioneer in kidney transplantation from Brooklyn, New York.
 Dr. Kountz’s groundbreaking research in tissue typing led to the increased use of kidneys from unrelated donors.

 Today, we continue to support nephrology's brightest scholars through our Clinical Scientist in Nephrology (CSN) program, established in 1988 to improve the quality of care provided to kidney patients and promote clinical research in nephrology.
 Alumni of the CSN program have gone on to become leading academic researchers at institutions nationwide.
 In 2016, we awarded Clinical Scientist in Nephrology fellowships to Dr. Anoop Sheshadri, a research fellow at the University of California, San Francisco, and Dr. Megan Yanik, a pediatric nephrology research fellow at the University of Alabama at Birmingham.

 In the late 1970s, we began sponsoring professional meetings that explored important developments in the treatment of kidney disease, working with leading hospitals and nephrologists.